High School Program Benefits

 - Life Flight Tours

-- Power of Life schools get a behind-the-scenes look at Memorial Hermann Hospital's Life Flight operations.
+- Commit for Life schools get a behind-the-scenes look at Memorial Hermann Hospital's Life Flight operations.
 Tour the control room and step out onto the helipad to see how this renowned program saves lives every day.

 - All donors receive a premium T-shirt.